 If you think you’ve been injured, seek medical attention immediately.
-The good news is that most cases aren’t serious and can usually be treated effectively without spine surgery.
+The good news is that most cases aren’t severe and can usually be treated effectively without spine surgery.
 However, if you’re experiencing severe pain or numbness down your legs, see your GP straight away.

 If you’re suffering from persistent back pain, try taking regular breaks from work or doing less strenuous tasks.
 This helps prevent further injury and allows your muscles to recover.
 You can also wear support stockings or use a cushion while sitting.

 Painkillers such as paracetamol or ibuprofen can provide relief.
 Don’t take too much, though, because overuse of pain medication and muscle relaxers can cause side effects such as drowsiness or stomach upset.

 Low back pain affects nearly everyone at some point in life.
 It is one of the most common reasons people seek medical attention.
 Although low back pain is often caused by injury, it can also develop without warning.
 Many times, the cause isn’t clear.
 And even though many cases resolve themselves within weeks or months, sometimes the pain doesn’t go away.
 You can help keep yourself safe from developing chronic back pain.